cantieridigitali/medicilio-challenges/src/commentChallenge/README.md

 - Performance
 - Reusability

+2. Mock the data comming from the sources
-2. Create a PR pointing to master and send link via email to `joerg@cantieridigitali.eu`
+3. Create a PR pointing to master and send link via email to `joerg@cantieridigitali.eu`